Modern Times

 Zero Hour Timeline by Dan Jurgens (1994)

 Second, sliding-time and retroactive compression can’t be denied when building any Modern Age timeline, but there is an argument as to how compressed the timeline should be.
 DC publishers have needlessly over-shrunk, compressed to a fault, and it has a lot to do with their interpretation of Zero Hour.
 Most DC higher-ups have considered the Modern Age timeline to consist of two separate continuities: a “pre-Zero Hour timeline” and a pre-Flashpoint timeline.”
-With this consideration, earlier stories noticeably change from beefy overstuffed texts into flattened reference materials.
-Anything pre-Zero Hour not only loses substance, but also gets divorced into the distant void of its own autonomous chronology.
+With this in mind, earlier stories noticeably shift from beefy, overstuffed texts into flattened reference materials.
+Anything pre-Zero Hour not only loses substance but also gets divorced into the distant void of its own autonomous chronology.
 In turn, the timeline gets significantly shortened because its meat-and-potatoes begins in 1994 instead of 1986.
-Of course, while DC execs typically leaned into the idea of Zero Hour being a hard reboot, some Modern Age creators went the opposite route, viewing Zero Hour as a soft reboot (as I have), thus spawning dissension and timeline breakage.
+Of course, while DC execs typically leaned into the idea that Zero Hour was a hard reboot, some Modern Age creators went the other direction, viewing Zero Hour as a soft reboot (as I have), which sparked dissent and timeline breakage.
 Either way, it’s apparent that DC’s varied timelines are way more compressed than mine—they are hyper-compressed.

 Robin Vol. 2 #116 by Jon Lewis, Pete Woods, Andrew Pepoy, & Noelle Giddings (2003) birthday!!!